milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Consumption of alcohol or other substances that lead to being incapacitated Dangerous or distracted driving, including using a phone while driving and driving under the influence

 If you feel like you’re struggling, or you know someone who you believe might hurt themselves or others, or if someone is at immediate risk of suicide, please contact someone you trust, a healthcare provider, mental health hotline, or local law enforcement for immediate help and support.
 We also have resources and help lines available for you here.

-Violence and Threats
+  Enforcement Notes and Clarifications:

+Selling activities which may cause harm for monetary gain (such as subscriptions, Bits, tips, etc.) is not allowed.
+Prohibited examples: Taking shots of alcohol for subs or doing the “Cinnamon challenge” for a set amount of Bits.
+Drinking goal streams are allowed provided the drinking that takes place is not excessive and would not reasonably be expected to cause harm.
+Allowed Examples:  “I will open this bottle of prosecco at 100 subscribers” or “Drinking stream when we hit 50 new subs tonight”
+Prohibited Examples: “I will down this bottle of vodka at 300 subscribers” or “I will take a shot for every 100 Bits” Violence and Threats

 Acts and threats of violence are counterproductive to promoting a safe, inclusive, and friendly community.
 Violence on Twitch is taken seriously and is considered a zero-tolerance violation, and all accounts associated with such activities on Twitch will be indefinitely suspended.